-APPENDIX B.
+APPENDIX, B.

-THE part which the Government and people of the United States took in the repeated invasions by American subjects of the territory of the British Sovereign will be best explained by American testimony.
+THE part which the government and people of the United States took in the repeated invasions by American subjects of the territory of the British sovereign will be best explained by American testimony.

-- 1. Thomas L. Sutherland, an American citizen who styled himself in his printed proclamations to the Canadian people as "Brigadier-General Command-"ing 2nd Division Patriot Army, Upper Canada," when taken prisoner by a British force, declared to the officer who had charge of him (vide his deposition on oath certified by the mayor of Toronto, and already published), "that in the proclamations of the President "and of General Scott to put down the meetings and "disarm the Patriots, the Government had acted with "duplicity, for it was not their wish or their intention "to suppress them; that it was a piece of mockery on "their part, and that in fact none of the arsenals were "robbed of their arms, but the doors were opened "and the patriots told to help themselves." - 2.
-Ransalaer van Ransalaer, who, under the title of "General," commanded the American force and United States artillery on Navy Island, printed and published in the United States, on the 29th March, 1838, a 'Narrative of Facts connected with the Frontier Movements of the Patriot Army of Upper Canada,' of which the following is an extract:-
+- 1. Thomas L. Sutherland, an American citizen, who styled himself in his printed proclamations to the Canadian people as "Brigadier-general, commanding 2d division patriot army, "Upper Canada," when taken prisoner by a British force, declared to the officer who had charge of him (vide his deposition on oath certified by the Mayor of Toronto, and already published), "that in the proclamations of the president and of General "Scott to put down the meetings and disarm the patriots, the "government had acted with duplicity, for it was not their wish "nor their intention to suppress them; that it was a piece of "mockery on their part, and that in fact none of the arsenals "were robbed of their arms, but the doors were opened and the "patriots told to help themselves." - 2.
+Rensselaer van Rensselaer, who, under the title of "general," commanded the American force and United States artillery on Navy Island, printed and published in the United States, on the 29th of March, 1838, a "Narrative of facts connected with the Frontier movements of the patriot army of Upper Canada," of which the following is an extract:- - "About the 10th of December last, while in Buffalo on private business, I was urged by Thomas L. Sutherland, who brought me a general letter of introduction from Thomas W. Taylor, LATE SPEAKER, to take command of the patriot forces destined to act in liberating the oppressed of Upper Canada, and to establish a republican form of government in the province.....

-- "About the 10th of December last, while in "Buffalo on private business, I was urged by Thomas - "L. Sutherland, who brought me a general letter of introduction from Thomas W. Taylor, LATE - "SPEAKER, to take command of the Patriot Forces - " destined to act in liberating the oppressed of Upper - "Canada, and to establish a republican form of - "Government in the Province. - "Full and sole powers were to be invested in me to conduct all military operations in my own way, and no one allowed to interfere. - "With the hope of being instrumental in hastening a crisis so desirable to all the republican world- "my wish as a Northerner to see the chivalrous ex"ample of the South in the case of Texas emulated here-my innate detestation of tyranny and oppres"sion wherever manifested; finally, relying upon numberless promises of being sustained, and trusting in the smiles of Heaven itself, I agreed to accept the offer.
+- "Full and sole powers were to be invested in me to conduct all military operations in my own way, and no one allowed to interfere..... - "With the hope of being instrumental in hastening a crisis so "desirable to all the republican world-my wish as a North"erner to see the chivalrous example of the South in the case "of Texas emulated here-my innate detestation of tyranny "and oppression wherever manifested; finally, relying upon "numberless promises of being sustained, and trusting in the "smiles of Heaven itself, I agreed to accept the offer.

-(Signed)
+(Signed) "Rensselaer van Rensselaer."

-"RANSALAER VAN RANSALAER."

-3. It has been certified on oath that an officer of the State of New York, whose duty it was to prevent the State artillery from being carried off to Navy Island, allowed a cannon to proceed there on being told by those who were conducting it, that "it was only going to shoot ducks."
+3. It has been certified on oath that an officer of the State of New York, whose duty it was to prevent the state artillery from being carried off to Navy Island, allowed a cannon to proceed there on being told by those who were conducting it, that "it was only going to shoot ducks."

-The following extract from the New York 'Sunday

-Morning Herald' of the 28th Jan., 1838, relates a similar anecdote:-
+The following extract from the New York "Sunday Morning Herald" of the 28th Jan., 1838, relates a similar anecdote:-

-"THE WESTERN FRONTIER.-There is nothing new or of any interest from Buffalo or Detroit.
+"THE WESTERN FRONTIER.-There is nothing new, or of any interest from Buffalo or Detroit.
 The following is a verbatim et literatim copy of the document, which Colonel Ransom chose to consider as General Scott's manuscript, and on the strength of which he gave up the cannon to the rogue who presented it.
-A fine compliment to the General's literary reputation, and the accomplished Colonel's own discernment.
+A fine compliment to the general's literary reputation, and the accomplished colonel's own discernment.
 This gem of military correspondence reads thus:-